elBukkit/MagicPlugin/Magic/MIGRATION.md

    to your plugins/Magic/config.yml file.

  - Default survival crafting recipes changed dramatically
+ - Resource pack sending is now off by default.
+Set this in config.yml to re-enale:
+   resource_pack_default_auto: true

  - There is a new resource pack structure that uses custom model data instead of damage values.
    - If you need to use a resource pack with damage values but are using the builtin configs, you can